 Dr. Sun received his D.D.S. in Dentistry in 1982 and practiced for 18 years.
 He also served as the Mayor for the City of San Marino, California from 2012-2013, 2016-2017 and the city's Council Member from 2009 to 2017.
-Dr. Sun has over 30 years of experience in real estate investment and 10 years of experience serving on the boards of financial institutions.
-Simultaneously, he served in numerous leadership and management roles including his directorships on Trust Bank Board of Directors from 1995 to 2004 and on Omni Bank Board of Directors from 2008 to 2009.
-He has been awarded certification by the UCLA Anderson Graduate School of Management's Director Training and Certification Program.
+Dr. Sun has over 30 years of experience in real estate investment.
+He has also served as a director on the Trust Bank Board of Directors from 1995 to 2004 and on Omni Bank Board of Directors from 2008 to 2009.
+Dr. Sun currently serves as a board member of the Cathay Bank Foundation and is an emeritus board member of the USC Arcadia Hospital Foundation.

 Dr. Sun is a community leader and has many years of civic service.
 He served on the Board of Governors of the Los Angeles County Natural History Museum from 2003 to 2017, as President of the Chinese American Elected Officials from 2015 to 2017, as a Committee Member of both the Economic Development Committee for Monterey Park and the Design Review Committee for San Marino from 2001 to 2004, and Board Member of the Workforce Investment Committee for Los Angeles County from 2000 to 2002.
 He also served on the Methodist Hospital Foundation Board from 2007 to 2016 and chaired the foundation in 2013.